 The SUNY Delhi Curriculum Advising and Program Planning (CAPP) is a tool for students to track courses in progress and help determine what courses are still required for their program.
-The CAPP report helps as students work with their advisers on creating a course schedule.
+The CAPP report helps as students work with their advisors on creating a course schedule.

 What Can CAPP Do?

 The CAPP report is an individual reflection on all things academic.
 It contains all of a student's academic information.
 CAPP provides an at-a-glance visualization of the student's progress towards their degree and graduation.
 Students should use CAPP to help determine their:

 CAPP reports also include your GPA information, your credit hour count, and shows you how in-progress courses are being used toward your degree.
 Your CAPP report will also include your expected graduation date, catalog term, and any courses that were not used towards your degree.

 Thinking about changing majors?
 Another feature allows students the ability to see how your current and completed coursework may apply towards any of the programs offered at SUNY Delhi.

 - Missing the Orientation/Freshman Seminar course: If the student changed majors and the requirement was completed under a different subject heading OR the student is a transfer student and it is not necessary for them to complete this requirement, the student will need to discuss the possibility of a substitution or waiver with their Advisor.

 - If the student was an associate's degree student who transferred to a bachelor's degree program, there is a chance that all Level 1 course work from the associate's degree program may not have been applied to Level 2.
 If there are required courses that the student completed that are not displaying on the CAPP Degree Evaluation, please contact the Registrar's Office and it will be researched.

 - Failure to enroll in a course at the appropriate level (lower level: 100-299; upper level: 300-999).